-Having read the book, “Endurance,” visions of Schackelton’s ship frozen in the Antarctic ice, and of penguins huddled in unbearably cold conditions, struggling to protect their eggs, came to mind as I prepared for my first Antarctic expedition.
+After I read the book, “Endurance,” visions of Schackelton’s ship frozen in the Antarctic ice and penguins huddled in unbearably cold conditions, struggling to protect their eggs, came to mind as I prepared for my first Antarctic expedition.
 How would I deal with the bitter cold of this foreboding land?

-I started out with a simple base layer (a T shirt), and then added some nice merino wool thermal underwear.
-For my legs, all that was really needed beyond that was a pair of DWR (durable water repellent) pants.
+I started with a simple base layer (a t-shirt) and added some nice merino wool thermal underwear.
+For my legs, all that was needed beyond that was a pair of DWR (durable water-repellent) pants.
 Waterproof pants, or a rain pant shell, for the occasional spray of water or wet seat while on the zodiac, DWR is fine.
 (By the way, rain is highly unlikely.
 Did you know that technically, Antarctica is a desert?)

 Up top, I went with a sweater (fleece is good, too), topped with a down jacket and a rain shell.
 The shell helps break the wind, providing warmth on the zodiac rides.
-A neck gaiter is nice for colder weather, and is easily stowed in a pocket or pack when it’s too warm for it.
+A neck gaiter is nice for colder weather and easily stowed in a pocket or a pack when it’s too warm.
 A warm beanie to cap it all off, and I was all set.

 The ship provided rubber boots for the landings, so I didn’t need to pack hiking boots or anything special.
-The only shoes needed are the ones I wore on board.
-A couple of layers of thick, warm wool socks were great to keep my feet warm while onshore or on the zodiac.
+The only shoes required are the ones I wore on board.
+A couple of layers of thick wool socks were great for keeping my feet warm onshore or on the zodiac.

-With this, the weather and temperatures were such a non-issue that I had no trouble immersing all my senses into the amazing wildlife and landscapes that surrounded me.
+With this, the weather and temperatures were such a non-issue that I had no trouble immersing all my senses in the fantastic wildlife and landscapes surrounding me.
 Like penguins hopping from rock to rock, tending their nests, or waddling to the sea to feed, clean themselves off, and play in the water.
 It’s a mesmerizing display.
 Or two humpback whales, as they played right next to and below our ship for well over an hour.
-Or seals sunning themselves on shore.
+Or seals sunning themselves onshore.